 Submitted for 3 AICP CM credits

-Participate in infrastructure restoration prioritization research in a fun, interactive, computer-based exercise at the Florida Governor’s Hurricane Conference.
+Participants in infrastructure restoration prioritization research took part in a fun, interactive, computer-based exercise at the Florida Governor’s Hurricane Conference.

-The “Interdependent Infrastructure Incident” (I3) exercise will feature a tabletop (discussion-based) exercise within the framework of a simulated disaster scenario.
-The purpose of the exercise is to collect data on the behavior and decision process of subject matter experts in disaster recovery.
+The “Interdependent Infrastructure Incident” (I3) exercise featured a tabletop (discussion-based) exercise within the framework of a simulated disaster scenario.
+The purpose of the exercise was to collect data on the behavior and decision process of subject matter experts in disaster recovery.